alexmanrique/blog/_posts/2024-01-19-java-21-features.md

 ## 4 - Record Patterns

-First we need to recall the concept of <a href="https://openjdk.org/jeps/395">`Record`</a> which are classes that act as transparent carriers for immutable data.
+First, we need to recall the concept of <a href="https://openjdk.org/jeps/395">`Record`</a> which are classes that act as transparent carriers for immutable data.

-In the following code it would be better if the pattern could not only test whether a value is an instance of `Point` but also extract the x and y components from the value directly, invoking the accessor methods on our behalf.
+In the following code, it would be better if the pattern could not only test whether a value is an instance of `Point` but also extract the x and y components from the value directly, invoking the accessor methods on our behalf.

 ```java
 // As of Java 16